 There are two ways to underreport income.
 The first is to tell the Internal Revenue Service (IRS) that you made less money that you did during the tax year; and the second is to claim more deductions, exemptions and tax credits than you really deserve.
 Underreporting of income is the single largest contributor to the tax gap, making it America's favorite form of tax evasion.
-More than 83 percent of the $450 billion tax gap, or $376 billion, is attributed to underreporting of income [source: Internal Revenue Service].
+Just about 80 percent of the $441 billion tax gap, or $352 billion, is attributed to underreporting of income [source: IRS].

 Who is most likely to underreport income to the IRS?
-According to the non-compliance statistics from 2006, individual filers -- not corporations -- are the biggest tax evaders, underreporting income by $235 billion, equal to 52 percent of the total tax gap [source: Internal Revenue Service].
+According to the non-compliance statistics from 2011-2013, individual filers — not corporations — are the biggest tax evaders, underreporting income by $314 billion, equal to 71 percent of the total tax gap [source: IRS].
 Interestingly, the biggest culprits among individual filers are folks who own their own businesses.
-Underreporting of business income accounts for $122 billion missing from individual income tax returns, while non-business income -- normal wages and salary from a job -- only add to $68 billion of the tax gap [source: Internal Revenue Service].
+Underreporting of business income accounts for $110 billion missing from individual income tax returns, while non-business income —normal wages and salary from a job — only add to $57 billion of the tax gap [source: IRS].

 This brings up an important distinction.
 In many cases, non-compliance with the tax code is due to ignorance of the law or innocent mathematical errors.
 That's called negligence.
 If you underreport your cash income because you honestly didn't know that tips counted as income, then the IRS might penalize you for your mistake, but you won't be tried for tax evasion.
 But if IRS investigators can prove that you knowingly and willingly tried to circumvent the tax law, that qualifies as tax evasion and you could be subject to a criminal prosecution.

 Next we'll look at another popular tactic for cheating the IRS: hiding money.